Creation Society

 The Creation Society was a left-wing cultural organisation in China to encourage literary and cultural exploration.
 The founders wished to establish a 'society of art for art's sake'.
 The Society was established by a group of students who were studying in Japan, such as Guo Moruo, Yu Dafu, Zhang Ziping, Tian Han, Zheng Boqi, and Cheng Fangwu.
+It published eponymous quarterly.
 The Society was banned by the Nationalist government in 1929.